 - Twist: Much like Slack, it’s a communication app which separates channels into searchable conversational threads.
 It claims it solves the stressful nature of Slack communication by prioritizing clarity.

 - Microsoft Teams: A messaging platform that’s particularly good at supporting the kind of collaborative work done in documents or meetings.

 - Discord: A voice app, for those of us who need to be able to speak to our coworkers (or our fellow gamers) at the touch of a button.

-- Google Chats Hangout: Google’s team messaging app basically has all the same features as Slack.
+- Google Hangouts Chat: Google’s team messaging app basically has all the same features as Slack.
 It might be the right fit for a team that spends a lot of time collaborating on G Suite documents and presentations on the same platform.

 Video conferencing tool for the remote team

 You might think that remote workers don’t have to attend as many meetings as their in-office counterparts, but this is not the case.
 Remote workers go to a ton of meetings—that’s why getting everyone on the same reliable, easy-to-use video conferencing app is so important.
 Here are a few options.

 - Google Hangouts: The most convenient thing about Google’s video call tool is that it’s integrated with your Google calendar—if you have a business account, a video call appears every time you add a new event.

 - Zoom: Yes, the audio and video quality are great, but that’s not the only reason people think this tool is the best.
 Zoom can scale with your team.
 If you’re trying to organize a webinar with 100 active participants and tens of thousands of viewers (and record them to watch later), Zoom is for you.